ncredinburgh/JavaForSmallTeams/process.md

 # Process

-Code (good and bad) doesn't just appear from no-where.

-Some-one needs to sit down and write it.
-How they approach this task can influence the amount of time spent swearing at the code later.
+Code (good and bad) doesn't just appear from nowhere, someone needs to sit down and write it.
+How the coder approaches this task can influence the amount of time spent swearing at the code later.

-This section looks at development philosophy, workflow and other factors the teams should consider before starting to work together.
+This section looks at development philosophy, workflow, and other factors that teams should consider before starting to work together.